Headstorm/ScalaSchool/testing/index.md

 ## Integration Testing

-Testing combined functions or modules with some external integration or mocked integration.
+Testing combined functions sometimes with code that you don't control, or modules with some external integration or mocked integration.

 Example of a Scala Integration test in ScalaTest: